 Make sure to come on an empty stomach.
 Thalis are all you can eat!

 They’ll keep serving you your favorite dishes until you’re fit to burst.
 More often than not, they’ll insist you keep eating, even so!

 By Elisa from France Bucket List | Facebook

 The historical region of Alsace, in the French region of Grand Est, is a paradise for foodies.

 Whether you are visiting Strasbourg on a weekend getaway or driving the Alsace Wine Route, be sure to savor some of the Alsatian specialties.

 Alsace combines the flavors of Germany and France to create a very special cuisine.
 The use of pork in all its forms is wide as well as potatoes and fresh cream.

-Amongst the staples, there is the flammekueche (a kind of pizza with bacon and fresh cream) and bretzels are very common in Alsace as well.
+Amongst the staples, there is the flammekueche, a kind of pizza with bacon and fresh cream.
+Bretzels are very common in Alsace as well.

-The region of Grand Est is the first oenological destination in France and Alsace is a big contributor with its wines.
-Alsatian wines are mostly white, perfect to pair with pork and potatoes based dishes.
+The region of Grand Est is the first oenological destination in France, and Alsace is a big contributor with its wines.
+Alsatian wines are mostly white. they are perfect to pair with pork- and potatoe-based dishes.